six-two/qr.html/README.md

 You can use it to exchange data with your phone, exfiltrate data from a VM, or whatever else you use QR codes for.

+You can try out the live demo at [qr.15c.me/qr.html](https://qr.15c.me/qr.html).

 ## tiny-qr.html

 If you have no direct channel to your target system (say you have a Citrix with no internet and clipboard & file upload disabled), you can use `tiny-qr.html`.